RNRetailer/terminal-gmail-client/README.md

 Boasting an extremely simple and streamlined user interface and every feature a normal email user would ever need, Terminal Webmail is your solution to the laggy browser based experience that we've been taught to accept.

-If you buy this SKU, you can use the program with as many email addresses as you'd like.

 Features:

 - Print email in terminal including inline images and gifs